wtb-skill/SudokuSolver/README.md

 # Sudoku Solver

 A computer vision-based Sudoku solver that can automatically detect, interpret, and solve Sudoku puzzles from images.
-This project combines convolutional neural networks (CNNs), image processing, and algorithmic problem-solving to extract Sudoku grids from photos, recognize digits, and solve the puzzle efficiently.
+This project combines **convolutional neural networks (CNNs)**, **image processing**, and **algorithmic problem-solving** to extract
+Sudoku grids from photos, recognize digits, and solve the puzzle efficiently.
 It also features an interactive web interface for users to upload images and view results in real time.

-### Features
+## Features

-- **Sudoku Image Processing**
-  Automatically detects, extracts, and corrects perspective distortion and noise in Sudoku grids using OpenCV.
-Robust to imperfect lighting, angles, and camera input.
+- 📷 **Image Processing** – Detects and extracts Sudoku grids from real-world photos using OpenCV.

-- **Digit Recognition with CNN**
-  Classifies digits in the Sudoku grid using a custom-trained convolutional neural network.
+- 🔢 **Digit Recognition (CNN)** – Recognizes digits using a custom-trained convolutional neural network.

-- **Norvig Solver Integration**
-  Efficiently solves Sudoku puzzles using Peter Norvig’s constraint propagation and recursive backtracking algorithm.
+- 🧩 **Puzzle Solver** – Uses Peter Norvig’s constraint propagation and backtracking algorithm.

-- **Interactive Web Interface**
-  A user-friendly Flask-based frontend that allows users to upload Sudoku images and visualize the original, recognized, and solved grids side-by-side.
+- 🌐 **Web Interface** – Flask-based web UI for uploading, solving, and visualizing Sudoku puzzles.

-- **Model Evaluation Suite**
+- 📈 **Model Evaluation Tools** – Confusion matrix, per-class accuracy, misclassified images, and more.
-  Includes tools for evaluating CNN performance with:
-  - Confusion matrix visualization
-  - Per-class accuracy bar charts
-  - ROC curve generation
-  - Misclassified image display
-  - Exportable metric summaries

-- **User Data Collection and Feedback Loop**
+- 📝 **User Feedback Loop** – Allows manual correction of misclassified digits to improve the model.
-  Allows users to provide manual labels for misclassified digits, creating a dataset for future model retraining and iterative improvement.

-- **Modular and Extensible Architecture**
+- 🧱 **Modular Architecture** – Cleanly separated pipeline for processing, solving, evaluation, and UI.
-  Clear separation between image processing, digit recognition, solving logic, evaluation, and web presentation.
-Designed to support easy debugging, scaling, and unit testing.

-- **Synthetic Dataset Generator**
-  Scripted pipeline for generating digit datasets using a variety of fonts and augmentations.
-Facilitates model training without requiring large labeled datasets.

-- **Model Training Pipeline**
-  Includes utilities for training and evaluating CNN models (e.g., Sudokunet) with visualization and performance tracking.

-- **Session and Upload Management**
-  Secure and isolated handling of uploaded images and session data, with automatic cleanup on restart to maintain a clean working environment.

-- **Image Debugging Visualizer**
-  Step-by-step image visualization for each stage of the processing pipeline, aiding in error analysis and debugging.

-- **Deployment-Ready Design**
-  Lightweight Flask app architecture, easily deployable locally or to cloud environments (e.g., Render, Heroku, or Docker-based platforms).

-- **Comprehensive Documentation and Code Comments**
-  Well-documented codebase with detailed inline docstrings, descriptive naming conventions, and a clean project structure.
+- 🔧 **Dataset & Model Tools** – Includes optional tools for generating synthetic and real-world digit datasets, plus CNN training utilities.

 ## Project Structure